UCCA Center for Contemporary Art: History

 In November 2007, out of a commitment to bring Chinese contemporary art into global dialogue, Belgian art collector Guy Ullens and his wife Myriam Ullens invested major resources in the founding of UCCA.
 UCCA's opening exhibition, curated by Guy and Myriam Ullens, alongside Foundation director and veteran of the Chinese avant-garde Fei Dawei, was entitled "’85 New Wave: The Birth of Chinese Contemporary Art," and was the first museum show to explore this artistic movement of the 1980s.
 In 2008, French critic and curator Jérôme Sans arrived as UCCA's first director, taking steps to open the center to a larger public with bold, popular exhibitions by key Chinese and international figures including Yan Pei-ming, Mona Hatoum, Qiu Zhijie, Olafur Eliasson, Liu Xiaodong, and Wang Jianwei.

-In 2012, UCCA began its second chapter under the joint leadership of May Xue and Philip Tinari, focused on bringing the institution closer to its public and honing its operational model.
+In 2012, UCCA began its second chapter UCCA Dune, under the joint leadership of May Xue and Philip Tinari, focused on bringing the institution closer to its public and honing its operational model.
 Together, they introduced initiatives such as the Patrons Council, the first donor group of its kind in China, and the annual Gala and Benefit Auction, which quickly became a key source of support for UCCA's ongoing development.
 The exhibition program continued to grow in scale, featuring internationally recognized artists including Gu Dexin, Tino Sehgal, Xu Zhen, Liu Wei, William Kentridge, Robert Rauschenberg, and Zeng Fanzhi, as well as periodic research-based surveys and an ongoing series of project-based solo exhibitions focused on young Chinese artists.

 In June 2017, a group of China-based investors came together to restructure UCCA, separating its commercial and non-profit functions, ensuring its long-term presence in the 798 Art District, and securing its future vision.
 In 2017, UCCA Director Philip Tinari served as guest co-curator for the Guggenheim exhibition "Art and China after 1989: Theater of the World," alongside Alexandra Munroe and Hou Hanru.
 The exhibition is the most comprehensive institutional survey show of Chinese art mounted to date in the United States, and a corrective to what Tinari views as narrow, American views of Chinese Contemporary Art.

-In 2019, UCCA announced plans to open a third location along Shanghai's Suzhou Creek in early 2021, in partnership with the Hong Kong-headquartered property conglomerate K. Wah International.
+In 2019, UCCA announced plans to open a third location along Shanghai's Suzhou Creek, in partnership with the Hong Kong-headquartered property conglomerate K. Wah International.
+UCCA Edge opened in Shanghai in 2021.